-B. What other reasonable adjustments could have occurred?

-- C. What would be good practice?

-- 4. A school kitchen worker develops an allergy to the detergent used in washing up.
-Even with rubber gloves she is still badly affected.
-She is dismissed by her supervisor who works for a contractor.
+- B. What other reasonable adjustments could have occurred? - C. What would be good practice - 4.
+A school kitchen worker develops an allergy to the detergent used in washing up.
+Even with rubber gloves she is still badly effected.
+She is dismisses by her supervisor who works for a contractor.

-- A Is this Disability Discrimination?

-- B. What other adjustments could have been made?

-- C. What would be good practice?

-- 5. A class teacher who has been with the school for 10 years starts taking more time off than the head thinks is OK.
-They are interviewed and it transpires the teacher has developed Myalgic Encephalitis (ME) and gets fatigued easily.
+- A Is this Disability Discrimination - B. What other adjustments could have been made? - C. What would be good practice? - 5.
+A class teacher who has been with school for 10 years starts taking more time off that the head thinks is OK.
+They are interviewed and it transpires the teacher has developed Myalgic Encephlitis(ME) and gets fatigued easily.
 The head does not believe this is a real condition.
 After further absence the teacher is referred to the Local Authority Occupational Health.
 They write back a sympathetic report.
-The school is an old Victorian building with junior classes on the upper floors.
-The teacher teaches a Year 4 Class.
-The head insists that the teacher takes her turn at break duties, attends staff meetings in the staff room, in a separate annex with three flights of stairs and refuses to move the teacher's classroom to the ground floor.
+The school is an old Victorian building with Junior classes on the upper floors.
+The teacher teachers a Year 4 Class.
+The head insists that the teacher takes her turn at break duties, attends staff meetings in the staff room in a separate annex, with three flights of stairs and refuses to move the teachers classroom to the ground floor.
 The teacher takes more time off.

-- A. Is this Disability Discrimination?

-- B. What reasonable adjustments could be made?

-- C. What would be good practice?

-- 6. A blind teacher has 20 hours reader time from Access to Work.
+- B. What reasonable adjustments could be made? - C. What would be good practice? - 5.
+A blind teacher has 20 hours reader time from Access to Work.
 They also have a full time teaching assistant allocated to their class.
 The teacher gets excellent results and in due course applies to be a deputy head teacher at a neighbouring primary school, in the same Authority.
-Despite a very good application she does not get shortlisted.
+Despite a very good application.
+She does not get shortlisted.
 The teacher appointed to the post has less years experience.

-- A. Is this Disability Discrimination?

-- B. What adjustments should have been made?

-- C. What would be good practice?

-- 7. A school secretary is very efficient and likeable most of the time but appears to be subject to major mood swings.
-The rest of the staff make jokes behind her back and treat her with disrespect.
-It